dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/azuresynapse-profile.md

 **dbt-azuresynapse** is a custom adapter for dbt that adds support for Azure Synapse 10 and later. `pyodbc` is used as the connection driver as that is what is [suggested by Microsoft](https://docs.microsoft.com/en-us/sql/connect/python/python-driver-for-sql-server).

-dbt-mssql is currently in a beta release.
+dbt-azuresynapse is currently in a beta release.
 It is passing all of the [dbt integration tests](https://github.com/fishtown-analytics/dbt-integration-tests/) on Azure Synapse DW 10.

 ### Connecting to SQL Server with **dbt-azuresynapse**